commaok/blog/content/post/fork-point.md

 draft = false
 +++

-This is the first blog post I've written that isn't about Go.
+This is the first blog post I've written that isn't about Go, and it's pretty weedy.
 Feel free to stop reading now.

 This is a git [experience report](https://github.com/golang/go/wiki/ExperienceReports) based on something that bit me hard today, despite being quite experienced with git.
 Play along!